yoongroup/yoongroup.github.io/_members/seungha-kim.md

   google-scholar: fFMlDWEAAAAJ&hl
 ---

-Seungha joins the Yoon Group at KAIST as a graduate student in April 2026.
+Seungha joined the Yoon Group at KAIST as a graduate student in April 2026.
 His current research interests are developing and applying artificial intelligence (AI) and machine learning (ML) for biological and biochemical systems.